weaveworks/weave-gitops-enterprise/docs/architecture/README.md

 In terms of scalability Weave Gitops Enterprise Management Console presents the following features:

-- It is built in golang which makes each api server instance highly-scalable due to its concurrency model.
+- It uses golang's HTTP infrastructure which handles concurrent connections efficiently, so API server instances scale well vertically
 - In terms of scalability models, Weave GitOps Enterprise management app could scale vertically to simplify operations, or it could also do it horizontally as:
   - User sessions are self-contained in cookies that comes in each user request.